-MEASURE B
+MEASURE H

-A Measure by the Fort Bragg Unified School District to Authorize the Issuance of School Bonds of up to \$35,000,000
+A Measure by the Mendocino Unified School District to Authorize the Issuance of School Bonds of up to \$31,000,000

-This measure was placed on the ballot by the Fort Bragg Unified School District Board of Trustees to seek voter approval for the issuance and sale of bonds in the amount of Thirty-Five Million Dollars (\$35,000,000).
-The bonds would issue at legal interest rates to generate an average of Two Million Dollars (\$2,000,000) annually at a rate of approximately Six Cents (\$.06) per One Hundred Dollars (\$100) of assessed value.
+This measure was placed on the ballot by the Mendocino Unified School District Board of Trustees to seek voter approval for the issuance and sale of bonds in the amount of Thirty-One Million Dollars (\$31,000,000).
+The bonds would issue at legal interest rates to generate an average of One Million Seven Hundred Thousand Dollars (\$1,700,000) annually at a rate of approximately Six Cents (\$.06) per One Hundred Dollars (\$100) of assessed value.
+The money raised by the sale of these bonds can only be used for the purposes stated in the bond measure and not for any other purpose, including teacher and administrative salaries and other school operating expenses.